kimpenn/VisCello/README.md

 Using VisCello for Single Cell Data Visualization
 ================
-Qin Zhu, Kim Lab, University of Pennsylvania
+Qin Zhu, University of Pennsylvania

 General data requirement
 ------------------------